Jahnavi-Anand/PORTFOLIO/README.md

 ---

-**Note:** The website is continuously updated with new projects and information, providing an evolving representation of Jahnavi's skills and experiences.
+**Note:** The website is continuously updated with new projects and information, providing an evolving representation of my skills and experiences.